Billy was exposed to starvation and

 Special considerations: While we are interested

-in finding Billy his new and forever home, his new owners MUST have
+in finding Billy and Liberty their new and forever home, their new owners MUST have

 a predator proof pen with constant aviary covering/protection overhead because